developer-onizuka/OAuth2.0_OnAWS/README.md

 But I take **Client credentials** as an example because it is used in Azure's Metadata Service for Managed ID and easy for me to explain.

 # **(2) Between cloud resources** <br>
-You can use Azure's Metadata Service for Managed ID while the access is between cloud resouces.<br>
+You can use AWS Metadata Service for IAM role while the access is between cloud resouces.<br>
-Azure's Managed ID uses OAuth2.0 Client credentials technology as far as I know.
-The ClientID in metadata service is already registered by system administrator of the Azure subscription.
+AWS's IAM role uses OAuth2.0 Client credentials technology as far as I know.
+The ClientID in metadata service is already registered by system administrator of the AWS Account.
 No ClientIDs is written in the App as you can see below: <br>

 ![metadata_service_AWS.png](https://github.com/developer-onizuka/Diagrams/blob/main/OAuth2.0_Authorization/metadata_service_AWS.drawio.png)